webim/webim-client-sdk-ios/Documentation/Index.md

 Sets necesarity to clear all visitor data before session is created.
 With false `isVisitorDataClearingEnabled` parameter value passed it does nothing.
 Returns `self` with the functionality activation setting.
 Method is not mandatory to create [WebimSession](#webim-session) object.

+<h3 id ="set-multivisitor-section">Instance method set(multivisitorSection:)</h3>

+Sets necesarity to receive remote notifications by different visitors on one device.
+Without multivisitor section only last visitor can receive remote notifications.
+`multivisitorSection` parameter – suffix for device ID.
+Each visitor has device ID.
+This parameter can split one device to some virtual devices.
+Returns `self` with the functionality activation setting.
+Method is not mandatory to create [WebimSession](#webim-session) object.